AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

 |mdash| is set to :ada:`null`.
 Therefore, :ada:`I = null` after the call to
 :ada:`Free`, which is exactly what we see when running this example code.

-Note that it is OK to call :ada:`Free` for an access value that has already been deallocated:
+Note that it is OK to call :ada:`Free` multiple times for the same access
+object:

 .. code:: ada run_button project=Courses.Advanced_Ada.Access_Types.Unchecked_Deallocation